Check out our regularly updated roundup of resources for small businesses navigating the coronavirus pandemic!

 - Women entrepreneurs!
 Spanx founder Sara Blakely has started the Red Backpack Fund with $5 million to assist female business owners in the wake of the covid-19 crisis.
 Global Giving will oversee the fund distribution and has been fielding applications for the $5,000 grants; the next round is coming up for August 3-10, sign up for deadline notifications.

 Seeking to get forgiveness of your PPP loan?
 There is now improved guidance on calculation methods, definitions of forgivable expenses and the documents that must be submitted with the forgiveness request.
 Learn more here.

-Pre-applications for the New York Forward Loan Fund (NYFLF) will be open on Tue., May 26th at Noon!
-The fund is a new loan program that will make loans of up to $100,000 to small businesses, nonprofits and small landlords impacted by COVID-19.
+Applications for the New York Forward Loan Fund (NYFLF) are now open.
+The fund is a loan program that will make loans of up to $100,000 to small businesses, nonprofits and small landlords impacted by COVID-19.
 Get all details on the application process here.

 - Magic Johnson has partnered with MBE Capital Partners to provide loans for minority and women owned businesses through the Paycheck Protection Program (PPP).
 Apply here.

 - Instagram for Business (Facebook) announced it is investing $100 million in Black-owned small businesses, Black creators and non-profits that serve the Black community in the US.
 That includes $75 million in grants to support Black-owned businesses and nonprofits that serve the Black community and $25 million in support of Black content creators.
 More details on how to apply here.